260 Waymouth Street, Adelaide, South AustraliaSA 5000

 A bearded man sitting in front of a computer and holding a book.
 He is smiling at someone over his shoulder.

 As of January 2025, there’s still no recognised apprenticeship program in Australia.
-However, there are a handful of course options, which can be helpful if you’re wanting to show to prospective bike shop employers that you’re serious.
+However, there's a handful of course options, which can be helpful if you’re wanting to show prospective bike shop employers that you’re serious.

 Where can you learn to become a bike mechanic?

-When we say ‘small number of options’, we’re not kidding.
+When we say ‘handful of options’, we’re not kidding.

-The government’s YourCareer website lists two courses: a basic Certificate II in Bicycle Mechanical Technology and the more advanced Certificate III in Bicycle Workshop Operations.
+The government’s YourCareer website lists a basic Certificate II in Bicycle Mechanical Technology and the more advanced Certificate III in Bicycle Workshop Operations.

 But where can you do them?